ttugates/Installer/readme.md

 - Silently, automatically stays updated when new releases are uploaded to GitHub
 - Able to store and load Dlls/Assemblies in single EXE file as embeded resource

+Ultimately this provides a simple solution for updating and maintiaining code I have written.
+The process of Releaasing an update is as simple as opening the GitHub site and clicking create release.
+Updating the Assembly version of the project in VS, building and dragging and dropping the exe to GitHub and editing the Tag to reflect the version.

+I do not necessarily have to store thge source code in a public GitHub which is nice.

 # TODOs:
   - Address "this program may not have uninstalled properly" message
   - Extract this into a Shared Library, raising events instead of Message Boxes